Lisnoti/Lisnoti/README.md

 ## Key features

 > [!NOTE]
-> The symbol lines below are pictures, set in Lisnoti, since GitHub renders this readme in its own font.
-The same characters are set live at [lisnoti.com](https://lisnoti.com/index.html#key-features).
+> The Lisnoti characters displayed below use pictures because GitHub renders repo files in its own font.
+The same characters are set in Lisnoti itself at [lisnoti.com](https://lisnoti.com/index.html#key-features).

 Lisnoti is derived from [Noto's sans serif fonts](https://fonts.google.com/noto/), but with the following adaptions: